thfrei/infinite-drawing-canvas/README.md

 Infinite canvas that allows drawing with pen and pinch zoom.
 It should feel more or less like drawing in an app like OneNote, Krita or other, pen-enabled apps.

-**Important: infinite-drawing-canvas is no longer actively developed.
-Development stopped in favor of using the open-source library: https://github.com/excalidraw/excalidraw**
+**Important: development for infinite-drawing-canvas stalled.
+You might want to consider using the open-source library: https://github.com/excalidraw/excalidraw**

 ## Demo: